-Corporate and democratic core covers a wide range of support services, that facilitate and enable delivery of the Council's five key outcome areas.
+Resources covers a wide range of support services, that facilitate and enable delivery of the Council's five key outcome areas.
 It also incorporates some front-line service activity delivered through Customer Access Points and other reception areas, telephone, Council website and social media.
 We need to recognise the opportunity that Greater Lincolnshire presents in terms of collaboration and the further development of shared services.

 What will the Council do?
-We will:
+We will

-- Join up our data and insights capability to make sure we make the best use of all the information and intelligence held across the Place, and that services are delivered in a way that is more efficient and responsive to the needs of our population; - Implement different ways of working that better engages our communities when we are making decisions about the things that matter to them, including equality and diversity impact, and use that insight to inform our strategies, policies, and service design, by implementing different ways of communicating and engaging with communities that is more pro-active and customer focussed; - Work with partners and communities so that we understand why some people are excluded from accessing the services they need, particularly those that are delivered on-line; and ensure there is the support available in the right places for those people to be able to access the digital services they need; - Refresh our Social Value Policy and introduce ways of measuring Social Value relevant to the type of service or contract, including local wealth building; - Implement the actions from our People Strategy focusing on the health, safety and wellbeing of our people, attracting developing and maintaining a skilled workforce, enabling and supporting change, and being an employer of choice; - Enable transformation and innovation through the optimal use of ICT and digital, maintaining and enhancing the protection against cyber security threats; - Review the Council's Financial Strategy considering Government reform of the Local Government Funding model, to ensure that the Council has sufficient resources to deliver its plans and priorities and deal with the increased level of risk and opportunities it currently faces; - Develop a commercial strategy to run alongside the corporate property policy, linked to our ambitious growth agenda, aimed at maximising opportunity for the Council; - Review the Corporate Asset Management Plan to establish a coordinated five-year plan of how the Councils property can support investment and growth in the Borough;
+- Join up our data and insights capability to make sure we make the best use of all the information and intelligence held across the Place, and that services are delivered in a way that is more efficient and responsive to the needs of our population; - Implement different ways of working that better engages our communities when we are making decisions about the things that matter to them, including equality and diversity impact and the impact on children and young people.
+We will make better use of that insight to inform our strategies, policies, and service design, and explore different ways of communicating with and listening to our communities that is more pro-active and customer focussed; - Work with partners and communities so that we understand why some people are excluded from accessing the services they need, particularly those that are delivered online; and ensure there is the support available in the right places for those people to be able to access digital services; - Refresh our Social Value Policy and introduce ways of measuring social value relevant to the type of service or contract.
+Where possible we will endeavour to support the local economy; - Implement the actions from our People Strategy focusing on the health, safety and wellbeing of our people, attracting developing and maintaining a skilled workforce, enabling and supporting change, and being an employer of choice;

+- Enable transformation and innovation through the optimal use of Information Communication Technology (ICT) and digital, maintaining and enhancing the protection against cyber security threats; - Review the Council's Financial Strategy considering Government reform of the Local Government Funding model, to ensure that the Council has sufficient resources to deliver its plans and priorities and deal with the increased level of risk and opportunities it currently faces; - Develop a commercial strategy to run alongside the corporate property policy, linked to our ambitious growth agenda, aimed at maximising opportunity for the Council; - Review the Corporate Asset Management Plan to establish a coordinated five-year plan of how the Council's property can support investment and growth in the Borough;